Comparisons

 What does $39/month get you instead?

 Here is the part where we should be precise, because GetAppNiche and Appfigures do different jobs.
-Appfigures’ core strength is your own app’s real performance — actual sales synced from your store accounts.
-GetAppNiche does none of that: there is no App Store Connect sync and no first-party sales reporting.
-If own-app analytics is what you need, stay on the left side of this page.
+Appfigures’ core strength is your own app’s real performance — sales synced from your store accounts.
+GetAppNiche does none of that: there is no App Store Connect or Google Play Console sync and no first-party sales reporting.
+It also has no panel-measured usage metrics (DAU, retention, demographics), no Apple Search Ads management, and no review replies.
+If any of those is the job, stay on the left side of this page.

 GetAppNiche’s job is the market.
-For $39/month — or $29/month billed yearly ($348/year, a 26% saving) — you get revenue and download estimates for 762,000+ iOS apps, built from a transparent heuristic over public App Store signals and labeled as estimates rather than presented as truth.
-Around that core: ASO keyword tools with competitor keyword gaps, app-vs-app comparison, developer portfolio pages, ad and creator intelligence, review monitoring, CSV export, and a REST API plus MCP integration with 5,000 credits/month on Pro.
-There is a 3-day trial (card required), no free tier, and no Android data at all.
+For $39/month — or $29/month billed yearly ($348/year, a 26% saving) — you get revenue and download estimates, always labeled as estimates rather than presented as truth, for 3.6M+ apps indexed across the App Store and Google Play (1.1M+ iOS, 2.5M+ Google Play), plus 7-day growth signals on both stores.
+Around that core: review monitoring on both stores, updated daily; ASO keyword tools with difficulty, popularity and opportunity scoring plus competitor keyword gaps; app-vs-app comparison; developer portfolio pages; ad and creator intelligence; CSV export; and a REST API plus MCP server with 5,000 credits/month on Pro.
+Keyword rank tracking and chart rankings run daily on the App Store — that layer is App Store only, since there is no Google Play rank tracking.
+There is no free tier, and the first purchase is covered by a 14-day money-back guarantee.

 So the practical comparison isn’t “$39 vs $9.99” — it’s “$39 vs $599.99,” because competitor estimates are a Boost-tier feature at Appfigures and the core feature here.
 The GetAppNiche vs Appfigures head-to-head walks through that split in detail.